azadbolour/boardgame/haskell-server/README.md

 have specific deployment configurations without interfering with each other.

-Once you have succeeded in building the system, you use the scripts `migrate-database.sh` and `populate-seed-dat.sh` to create tables and populate them with initial data.
+Once you have succeeded in building the system, you use the scripts `migrate-database.sh` and `populate-seed-data.sh` to create tables and populate them with initial data.
 To sanity check, make sure that the table _player_ has been created and include a single player _You_.